-As the Rudolf Steiner Centre Toronto Foundations in Anthroposophy distance course expands, qualified new mentors are required in an on-going way to meet the demand for this adult development course that also serves as the pre-requisite for further Waldorf teacher training.
+As the Rudolf Steiner College Canada Foundations in Anthroposophy distance course expands, qualified new mentors are required in an on-going way to meet the demand for this adult development course that also serves as the pre-requisite for further Waldorf teacher training.

-Rudolf Steiner Centre Toronto (RSCT) facilitates cultural renewal out of the transformative resources of anthroposophy.
-RSCT was founded in 1981 inspired by a question: “What can be done to answer the need for increased spiritual understanding in a world of escalating materialism?”
-In response to this question, RSCT offers workshops and courses in Waldorf Teacher Education, Remedial Education, Foundation Studies in Anthroposophy, Biodynamic Agriculture and the Arts.
+Rudolf Steiner College Canada (RSCC) facilitates cultural renewal out of the transformative resources of anthroposophy.
+RSCC was founded in 1981 inspired by a question: “What can be done to answer the need for increased spiritual understanding in a world of escalating materialism?”
+In response to this question, RSCC offers workshops and courses in Waldorf Teacher Education, Remedial Education, Foundation Studies in Anthroposophy, Biodynamic Agriculture and the Arts.
 Over three decades, RSCT has steadily grown into one of the leading Waldorf teacher education centres in Canada offering a wide variety of courses and services to support healthy adult learning and the development of the Waldorf school movement across Canada.
 Here research into the spiritual nature of the human being brings practical insights for work, play and community.
-For more on RSCT see www.rsct.ca.
+For more on RSCC see www.rscc.ca.

 Organization Structure and Reporting Relationships

 The Foundations in Anthroposophy Distance Mentor is hired by, and reports to, the Program Director of Foundations in Anthroposophy distance program, who will offer on-going support and training.

 The Foundations in Anthroposophy Distance Mentor course is conducted at the graduate level in an adult education format.
 Students are drawn from many countries but are required to read and write proficiently in English.